aleksandr-kiliushin/learning/summaries/testing-javascript-applications/index.md

 ## Part 3: BUSINESS IMPACT

-### SECTION 12.
+### CHAPTER 12.
 CONTINIOUS INTEGRATION AND CONTINIOUS DELIVERY

 When developers write code in their own branch for a long time without integration their work with others' work, the consequences are bad.
 The main branch, the code upon which they building their branch might have already changed.